 The Kennedy Center will presentGobsmacked!
 In the Eisenhower Theater, November 24-26.It’s a “mind-blowing, next-generation vocal show—the latest sensation from the UK—featuring reigning world champion beatboxer Ball-Zeeand an international cast of vocalists.
 Gobsmacked! weaves stories through all forms of a cappella, guaranteeing audiences will leave with a song in their hearts and smiles on their faces.”
 For those of us who didn’t know, “beatboxing” is a form of vocal percussion that mimicks drum machines, using one's mouth, lips, tongue, and voice.

-Mosaic Theatre will present Vicuña & The American Epilogue - an area & world premiere by Jon Robin Baitz, directed by Robert Egan, at the Atlas Performing Arts Center’sLang Theatre, November 1-26.
+Mosaic Theatre is presenting Vicuña & The American Epilogue - an area & world premiere by Jon Robin Baitz, directed by Robert Egan, at the Atlas Performing Arts Center’sLang Theatre, thru November 26.
 It's the story of an Iranian tailor, Amir, and his apprentice as they struggle to make a custom-suit out of vicuña wool for an unlikely customer—a real-estate tycoon preparing for the final presidential debate.
 The play was originally produced during the 2016 election, and this newly-updated version is followed by a world premiere Epilogue drawn from the playwright’s own headline-making experience coming to DC on the night of the inauguration to be a witness to history, only to find himself--like his character Amir--becoming a casualty of it.”

 Image below: The poster for Vicuña & The American Epilogue